floft/meta-ecam/README.md

     bitbake ecam-console-image

 Note that you'll probably get lots of warnings.
+If you get errors, you can [open an issue](https://github.com/floft/meta-ecam/issues).
+I may have time to look into it.

 Deploy
 ------